Bounding the inefficiency of outcomes in generalized second price auctions: Introduction

 \subsection{Our results}

-Our main result is a bound on the Bayesian price of anarchy for the GSP auction.
+We present the following results. \begin{itemize} \item Our main result is a bound on the Bayesian price of anarchy for the GSP auction.
 Specifically, we show that the price of anarchy is at most $2.927$, meaning that the social welfare in any Bayes-Nash equilibrium is at least $1/2.927$ of the optimal social welfare.
-Notice that this is an unconditional bound, as we make no assumptions on the distribution on valuation profiles and quality factors (it can, for example, be correlated) or on the number of players or slots.
+Notice that this is an unconditional bound, as we make no assumptions on the distribution on valuation profiles and quality factors (it can, for example, be correlated) or on the number of players or slots. {In the main part of the paper, we prove weaker bounds for both the full information and the Bayesian game, and only sketch the stronger bounds.
+We believe that the weaker bounds are interesting {in} their own right, and show the main techniques of the paper {in a way that is easier to read}.
+We defer the details of the stronger bounds to the Appendix.}

 Perhaps just as important as the bound, however, is the straightforward and robust nature of the GSP auction.
-In particular, our results extend to provide the same welfare guarantees for outcomes of no-regret learning: the average social welfare when players play repeatedly in order to minimize total regret, in a Bayesian setting, is within a $1/2.927$ factor of the optimal social welfare.
-Also, this bound continues to hold even if players have asymmetric access to distributional information, in the form of exogenously provided signals.
-It also degrades gracefully in the presence of approximately rational players or a small fraction of irrational players.
+In particular, our results extend to provide the same welfare guarantees for outcomes of no-regret learning: the average social welfare when players play repeatedly in order to minimize total regret, in a Bayesian setting, is within a $1/2.927$ factor of the optimal social welfare. {In fact, some of our bounds for learning outcomes require only that the players have no regret for a particular natural strategy of shading their bids.
+The bounds continue} to hold even if players have asymmetric access to distributional information, in the form of exogenously provided signals.
+It also degrades continuously in the presence of approximately rational players or a small fraction of irrational players {as explained in Appendix \ref{appendix:irrational}}. {The results also extend to the case when possible bid space is discretized (i.e., players need to bid in integer number of pennies).
+This case is interesting both as in practice bids do come from such a discrete space, and also as in the discrete case, { the existence of Nash equilibria is guaranteed}.
+In fact, using a result of Athey \cite{Athey} and Reny \cite{Reny}, in the discrete case if player types and quality factors are drawn independently, one can also show that {the existence of pure strategy equilibria that are monotone in the types is guaranteed.}}

-We achieve these bounds by identifying a property that encapsulates many of the insights that drive our bounds.
-Roughgarden \cite{roughgarden} identified a class of games that he termed \emph{smooth} games, defined via a similar property that is used to bound the price of anarchy.
-The smoothness criterion is quite strong, and does not apply in general to the GSP mechanism.
-We identify a weaker property, semi-smoothness, that is satisfied by the GSP auction, and is strong enough to also imply price of anarchy bounds.
+\item We achieve {the bounds on the solution quality by identifying a property that encapsulates some of the insight.} Roughgarden \cite{roughgarden} identified a class of games that he termed \emph{smooth} games, defined via a similar property that is used to bound the price of anarchy.
+We identify a {stronger} property, semi-smoothness, that is satisfied by the GSP auction, and is strong enough to also imply price of anarchy bounds {even in the Bayesian setting with arbitrarily correlated types}.